Working Groups

 Sustainable Design Working Group

-We have created a carbon literacy course aimed at theatre designers and those working alongside them, including directors.
-It is accredited by the Carbon Literacy Project and was piloted at the National Theatre.
-It is now being delivered in collaboration with various venues around the UK.
-Most courses have places for members of our sister organisations and unaffiliated practitioners, as well as SBTD members.
+Our Carbon Literacy course is accredited by the Carbon Literacy Project and is specifically developed for theatre designers, including directors, production managers, and other creative collaborators.
+Using discussion, games, and design challenges, the course offers suggestions and provocations for creating a more sustainable way of working, from the studio through to opening night.
+The course was piloted at the National Theatre and is now being delivered in collaboration with various venues around the UK.
+We aim to offer discounted places to members of our sister organisations and unaffiliated practitioners, as well as SBTD members.

-These are online meetings for SBTD members and their colleagues in which we hear from guest speakers or look at past and current projects to see what lessons can be learned, help solve problems and visualise future solutions.
+These are online meetings for SBTD members and their colleagues, in which we hear from guest speakers or look at past and current projects to identify lessons learned, address problems, and visualise future solutions.
+Join the mailing list to hear about these.

 This collaboration with Ecostage is a video archive that showcases how performing arts practitioners and their communities have been affected by different aspects of the current environmental crises, including changes to the socio-political and economic landscape.
 New entries are welcome.

 We support the work of our sister project, Ecostage.
-A re-envisioning of the 2015 ‘Ecostage Pledge’, Ecostage is an initiative founded by theatre designers that offers practical, creative ideas to green up practices in the performing arts, including the Ecostage Guiding Principles, the Ecostage Pledge, case studies, resources and a growing global community.
+A re-envisioning of the 2015 ‘Ecostage Pledge’, Ecostage is an initiative founded by theatre designers that offers practical, creative ideas to green up practices in the performing arts, including the Ecostage Guiding Principles, the Ecostage Pledge, The Ecostage Framework for project planning, case studies, workshops, resources and a growing global community.

-Do please sign up to our mailing list, to hear about upcoming carbon literacy training, meetings, projects and events, or contact us using the form below if you’d like to know more or get involved.
+Please sign up for our mailing list to hear about meetings and events, or contact us using the form below if you’d like to know more or get involved.

 Links